Pasture, Rangeland, Forage (PRF) Insurance in Missouri

 A producer located in Livingston County, Missouri, has a high-quality hay crop.
 The field had a grid location number of 23846.
 The intended use of the land was non-irrigated and non-organic hay production, and the producer elected the 90 percent coverage level and 150 percent productivity factor for this land.
 The producer opted to use the March–April and May–June index intervals at 50 percent and 50 percent, respectively.

-Table 2 indicates what the results of this scenario would have been in 2018, which was a major drought year.
+Table 2 indicates what the results of this scenario would have been in 2018 — a major drought year.
 Each index interval resulted in indemnities as they were below the trigger grid index of 90.
 The producer would have paid premiums of $23.34 per acre and received indemnity payments of $154.83 per acre.

 Table 2.
 PRF insurance, haying example, per acre.